public interface BalsamiqImport

 However, linking only works when mockups are loaded via the "Select file.." option and exist on disk at correct relative paths (the same relative locations where Balsamiq stores them); linking cannot be used with mockups that are uploaded using the web interface.

 A common idiom used in Balsamiq to create the illusion of functioning tabs is to create a link on a tab that points to another mockup which is exactly the same except for the selected tab and contents of the tab pane.
-Reify will recognize this idiom and take the contents of the selected tab from the linked mockup and place it in the same-named tab from the primary mockup.
+The Mockup Importer will recognize this idiom and take the contents of the selected tab from the linked mockup and place it in the same-named tab from the primary mockup.
 As intended, the contents will be initially hidden since the tab will not be initially selected, and will be revealed when an end user clicks on the tab.
 All other content from the linked mockup is ignored.

 A link on an element such as a button that leads to a second mockup will, by default, cause both the primary and linked mockup to be imported with all of their components, and an event handler will be generated on the button that simply hides all the components of the primary mockup and shows all the components of the linked mockup.